bengarrett/RetroTxt/docs/source_code.md

 ![web-ext run example](assets/web-ext_example.png)

-Otherwise if you prefer using Firefox Developer Edition.
+Otherwise, if you prefer using Firefox Developer Edition.

 1. Open a new tab and type in the address `about:debugging`
 1. Click the __Load Temporary Add-on__ button and navigate to the local directory containing the RetroTxt source code